Sarada Uchiha: Reception

 Critical response to Sarada's character has been positive.
-In a review of the Boruto manga, Amy McNulty of Anime News Network found Sarada's role in Boruto interesting due to her dream of becoming the Hokage, to the point of enjoying her more than her mother, Sakura.
-Christian Chiok of Japanator agreed, stating that Sarada's dream improved her characterisation.
+In a review of the Boruto manga, Amy McNulty of Anime News Network found Sarada's role in Boruto interesting due to her dream of becoming Hokage, to the point of enjoying her more than her mother, Sakura.
+Christian Chiok of Japanator agreed, stating that Sarada's dream improved her characterization.
 McNulty said both Sarada and Mitsuki helped maintain a good dynamic with Boruto.
-Writing about her introduction in the Boruto: Naruto Next Generations anime, Sam Stewart of IGN was disappointed that Sarada did not have much screentime in her debut as her conflict with Boruto was overshadowed by most of the other students from the ninja academy.
-Stewart expected that Sarada and Boruto's relationship would be expanded in future since both are the children of the earlier series' protagonists.
+Writing about her introduction in the Boruto: Naruto Next Generations anime, Sam Stewart of IGN was disappointed that Sarada did not have much screen time in her debut, as her conflict with Boruto was overshadowed by most of the other students from the ninja academy.
+Stewart expected that Sarada and Boruto's relationship would be expanded in the future since both are the children of the earlier series' protagonists.
 Once a Boruto episode focused on Sarada and Boruto's interactions, Stewart was happier with their relationship.
-He said that Sarada had "become a mix of both Sasuke and Naruto" based on her personality and dreams to the point of finding her more appealing than her friends.
-Stewart found Sarada's arc one of the best parts of the Boruto anime because of her realistic interactions with her father, Sasuke, which he felt were more realistic than Boruto or Sumire Kakehi's stories.
+He said that Sarada had "become a mix of both Sasuke and Naruto" based on her personality and dreams of becoming Hokage, to the point of finding her more appealing than her friends.
+Stewart found Sarada's arc one of the best parts of the Boruto anime because of her interactions with her father, Sasuke, which he felt were more realistic than Boruto or Sumire Kakehi's stories.
 Toon Zone liked the dynamic between Sarada and Boruto because both characters are different from their parents.
 Chris Homer of The Fandom Post also commented that Sarada is more of a "reserved" character based on her personality.
-Cherami Leigh's role as Sarada's English voice also represented a reason for positive responses due to how suitable she was for her.
+Cherami Leigh's role as Sarada's English voice also received positive responses due to how suitable she was for the role.